ardhiraka/talent_fair_sample_challenge/README.md

 Here's a brief version of what you'll find in the data description file.

-`kalbe_data.xlsx`

-- **day:** contained information about day on sold product.
+`sample_dataset_timeseries_noarea.csv`

-- **category:** contained information about product category.
-There are 2 categories used in this dataset, A and B.
+- **week_number:** contained information about week of specific product sold, (2021-52 to 2023-14).
-- **product:** contained information about product name.
-There are 4 products used in this dataset, A1, A2 and B1, B2.
+- **week_start_date:** contained information about week start date of specific product sold.
-- **sales:** contained information about product sold.
+- **week_end_date:** contained information about week end date of specific product sold.

-`aria_data.csv`

-- **target** contained information to predict plant nutrition
-- **V1 - V8** contained information about variable to predict plant nutrition
+- **product_item:** contained information about product item/product code (Variabel Bebas).
-- **sample_type** contained information about 2 different labs sample obtained
+- **quantity:** contained information about quantity of product in respective week.

 ## General Instruction

 Download the file needed from [here](https://github.com/ardhiraka/talent_fair_sample_challenge/tree/main/datasets).

-Build a model to handle each dataset provided by Hiring Partner.
-You can explore your own case based on each dataset (you can make time series analysis, forecasting, predictive analysis, etc, it's up to you).
+Build a model to handle dataset provided by Hiring Partner.
+You can explore your own case based on dataset (you can make time series analysis, forecasting, predictive analysis, etc, it's up to you).

 Provide the notebook, and your notebook need to have the following outline: